 Late in the evening of Great Saturday, Midnight Office with the reading of the canon is served, after which the Burial Shroud is brought into the altar and Paschal Matins begins.

 The Forty Martyrs of Sebastia

-In 2012 the Feast of the Annunciation of the Most Holy Theotokos on April 7 falls on the same day as Lazarus Saturday, the day commemorating the raising of the Righteous Lazarus.
+In 2013 the Feast of the Annunciation of the Most Holy Theotokos on April 7 falls on the same day as the Sunday of the Veneration of the Cross.

 The significance of the Feast of the Annunciation is such that its service is never transferred to another day; the Liturgy of St. John Chrysostom is celebrated.

 The Annunciation and the Entrance of the Lord into Jerusalem are the only two days during Great Lent when fish is permitted.

 Strict Fasting Days